ATT: ALL KWAZULU-NATAL FASHION COLLEGES AND UNIVERSITIES ONLY

 ENTRY DETAILS FOR FASHION DESIGN STUDENTS

-Gold Circle invites students to submit work for the Vodacom Durban July Young Designer Award 2018.
+Gold Circle invites students to submit work for the Vodacom Durban July Young Designer Award 2019.
 It is absolutely essential that the Raceday Theme is followed and that your design reflects the theme.
 It is essential that you understand that this is a fashion competition.
 Stay away from anything that is too theatrical or avant-garde and definitely nothing gimmicky.
-This theme is all about your interpretation of exploring “time”.
+This theme is all about your interpretation of exploring Africa from the most Southern tip to the most Northern section, and everything inbetween – for our theme “Stars of Africa”.
 Judges will be looking for garments that are on trend and beautifully executed, with an emphasis on being beautifully dressed for a day at the races.
 Fit, quality and finish are very important.
 All aspects of the look, the hat, accessories, shoes and overall grooming should be considered, as it is part of the judging criteria throughout the competition.

 The design is for an upmarket raceday, not an evening event.
 Please keep this in mind.

 - Each student must design a Raceday Ensemble that is stylish, fashionable and encompasses the spirit of Africa’s Greatest Horseracing Event.
 The work must be innovative and forward thinking.
 Judges will be looking for a solid interpretation of the theme, which combines creativity with a distinct fashion edge.
 This is an essential part of the judges’ brief.

 Students must present their completed work to a panel of judges on Monday, 3 June at Greyville Racecourse in the Members Lounge.
 There is only one entrance as follows:-